zumbov2/swissparl/examples/ex1.md

 ![](images/g7-1.png)

 *702* authorships are matched by *3804* co-signatures (on average 5.4).
-The table does not include the names of the authors and co-signatories.
+The table does not include the names of the authors and co-signers.
-We have to find another way to get them. `get_tables` tells us that the Webservices contain named *MemberCouncil*.
+We have to find another way to get them. `get_tables` tells us that the Webservices contain a table named *MemberCouncil*.
 We try our luck.

 ``` r
 council.members <- swissparl::get_data(